tury3001/tury3001/README.md

 Currently I continue learning 📚 about JavaScript and all its ecosystem focusing in Node.js.

 ## Jobs
-I worked as a senior developer 👍, tech lead 👍, project leader 👍 and project manager 🤮.
-Yeah, I didn't like that last role.
-The thing is I like to be close to my team and help them building apps contributing with my technical knowledge 🧠.
+I worked as a senior developer, tech lead, project leader and project manager.
+Even though I can manage projects I rather prefer to be close to my team and help them building apps contributing with my technical knowledge 🧠.

 ## Current job
 I work as a freelancer 👨‍💻.
 So if you have a problem, if no one else can help, and if you can find me, maybe you can hire... me.